Know Your KidneysKnow Your CauseKnow Your Plan

 Risk factors

 Anyone can get kidney disease, but some people have a higher chance of getting kidney disease because they have one or more risk factors.
-The two most common risk factors for kidney disease are diabetes and hypertension (high blood pressure).
+People with diabetes and hypertension (high blood pressure) are at higher risk of getting kidney disease.
 Other risk factors are race, ethnicity, family history, heart disease, obesity, and smoking or using tobacco.
 Having one of these does not mean that you will get kidney disease.
 But if you do, and you find and treat kidney disease early, you may be able to prevent it from getting worse.

 Learn more about the risk factors of kidney disease